Boosting digital capability for companies – Virtual Shipyard Program

-Through the Department for Industry and Skills, the Office of the Agent General and the Defence Export Advocate, businesses will be connected to local and global supply chains and help them compete for major defence work that will become available from 2020, through projects including the Future Frigates and Future Submarines.
+Through the Department for Trade, Tourism and Investment, the Office of the Agent General and the Defence Export Advocate, businesses will be connected to local and global supply chains and help them compete for major defence work that will become available from 2020, through projects including the Future Frigates and Future Submarines.

 Creating a new supply chain in South Australia